 - Awards showcases – Food and Beverage (FABI) Awards and Kitchen Innovation Awards

-- Innovation hub and tech pavilion, showcasing new industry technology and ideas
+- An innovation hub and tech pavilion, showcasing new industry technology and ideas

-- World culinary showcase – Culinary and mixology demos by noted celebrity chefs, culinary experts, and spirit masters including Rick Bayless, Abra Berens, Anjula Devi, James Tagg, Gerry Garvin, and Diana Davila
+- A world culinary showcase – Culinary and mixology demos by noted celebrity chefs, culinary experts, and spirit masters including Rick Bayless, Abra Berens, Anjula Devi, James Tagg, Gerry Garvin, and Diana Davila

 - Education sessions – Hiring and Retention, Culinary Insights, Marketing Matters, Technology and Innovation, and Beverage/Alcohol